Isaac Mizrahi

 Isaac Mizrahi (born October 14, 1961) is an American fashion designer, actor, singer, television presenter and chief designer of the Isaac Mizrahi brand for Xcel Brands.
 Based in New York City, he is best known for his eponymous fashion lines.
 Mizrahi was previously a judge on Project Runway All Stars.
-In 2022 he played Amos Hart in the long-running Broadway revival of Chicago.
+In 2022, he played Amos Hart in the long-running Broadway revival of Chicago.

 Early life

 Mizrahi was born in Brooklyn, the son of Sarah and Zeke Mizrahi, who was a children's clothing manufacturer.
 He is of Syrian-Jewish descent.
 His maternal grandparents were Jews from Aleppo, Syria.
 He grew up as the youngest boy of his family in Midwood, Brooklyn.
 He bought his first sewing machine at the age of ten with money he had saved from babysitting that summer.

+Mizrahi attended the High School of Performing Arts in Manhattan as a drama major.
+In 1980, when he was an 18-year-old senior at the school, he auditioned for the role of Montgomery in the Alan Parker-directed 1980 teen musical drama film Fame, which chronicled the lives and hardships of students attending the High School of Performing Arts.
+Classmates Laura Dean, Gene Anthony Ray and Antonia Franceschi were cast in prominent roles in the film.
+Although he didn't receive the role, Parker cast him in a minor role as the character Touchstone.